jquery-archive/jquery-mobile/CONTRIBUTING.md

 If you have an idea for a new feature or a suggestion how to improve an existing feature, let us know!

-1. Open a new issue here on Github to describe your request
+1. Open a [new issue](https://github.com/jquery/jquery-mobile/issues/new) to describe your request
 2. Add a link to the issue on the Feature Requests [wiki page](https://github.com/jquery/jquery-mobile/wiki/Feature-Requests)

 Please note that we will flag the issue as feature request and then close it.
 We check requests on regular base and when we decide to implement a feature we set a milestone and re-open the ticket.